getfem/getfem/doc/sphinx/source/userdoc/install.rst

 ``--enable-matlab``, ``--enable-python`` and ``--enable-scilab`` to build the |gfi|.

-More specific instruccions can be found in the README\* files of the distribution.
+More specific instructions can be found in the README\* files of the distribution.